YZBruh/Auto-Firmware-Dumper/README.md

 - When the process is completed, you will have the following among your repositories: dump_`<brand>`_`<device>`.
 And if you've approved it, the repository of device trees you've approved.
 You will understand when you look.

 ## Small explanations and notes
+- This project is licensed under the `Eclipse Public License 2.0`
 - Any deficiencies or problems on the dump are caused by Stock ROM.
 - I'm still developing it.
 But still good.
 - If there is a capital letter in the device code name, do not write it that way.
 Make all letters lowercase.